SentToDevNull/TitanVision/README.md

 `python hsl_auto.py --debug-level 1` to use view all debug information and images.
 Running `python hsl_auto.py --help` will give you a complete list of possible commands.

-## Style
-Having a single, uniform style is important so that the code doesn't look haphazard.
-If contributing, please wrap your text to 74 characters and use two spaces (not four) instead of tabs.
-Please use sane variable, function, and class names (instead of "testOne", "func1", etc.).

 <!--
 vim:ts=2:sw=2:nospell